xuankimtran/docs-1/pages/katalon-studio/docs/kse-use-plugins.md

 In **Project > Settings > Plugins**, select one of the following options:

-* **Katalon Store and Local**: Katalon Studio will install plugins from Store and the Plugins folder of each project.
+* **Katalon Store and Local**: Katalon Studio will install plugins from the Store and the Plugins folder of each project.
 * **Local**: Katalon Studio will install plugins from the Plugins folder only.

 > **Notes**: To install plugins offline, see [Offline Plugin Installation](https://docs.katalon.com/katalon-studio/docs/install-plugin-offline.html)